 yum -y update

 Once the system is updated login to your system as the root user or non root user.
-Here we are using as root user but you can always switch between the root user and non root user using
+Here we are using as root user but you can always switch between the root user and non root user using sudo command.

 Installing Apache Web Server